biblequiz/BibleQuiz.com/_pages/history/2024/nationals/index.md

 ### Scholarships

 Over $30,000 in scholarships will be awarded to quizzers at Nationals Finals.
 Hit the link below to view available scholarships.
-Deadline to apply is May 25, 2024.
+Deadline to apply is June 14, 2024.

 <a href="{% link assets/2024/2024-tbq-nationals-scholarships.pdf %}" class="button is-primary">View Scholarship Information</a>